platemate87/L5/tool/map-editor-cs/README.md

 ## Requirements

-- .NET 6 SDK or higher on Windows (download from https://dotnet.microsoft.com/).
+- .NET 8 SDK (LTS) on Windows (download from https://dotnet.microsoft.com/).
 - No Java runtime is required for the C# editor.

 ## Running the editor